Combining tides with satellite data¶

 Tip

-You could also model tides and insert tide heights into ds
+You could also model tides and insert them into ds

 in a single step via: